 The main regulations are found in Part 14 of the Human Medicines Regulations 2012/1916 (the Regulations).
 The Medicines and Healthcare products Regulatory Agency (MHRA) supervises the advertising of medicinal products on behalf of the licensing authority.
-The Regulations are supplemented by guidelines published by the MHRA: The Blue Guide - Advertising and Promotion of Medicines in the UK, August 2012.
+The Regulations are supplemented by guidelines published by the MHRA; mainly the Blue Guide - Advertising and Promotion of Medicines in the UK, September 2014 and general guidance published on the MHRA website.

-Control by the MHRA is supplemented by industry Codes of Practice, which provide the most detailed and immediate control over the advertising of medicines.
-The Association of the British Pharmaceutical Industry Code of Practice (the ABPI Code), administered by the Prescription Medicines Code of Practice Authority (PMCPA), governs the advertising of prescription-only medicines (POM); the latest version came into operation on 1 January 2014.
+In addition to control by the MHRA, most pharmaceutical companies operating in the UK agree to abide by industry Codes of Practice, which provide the most detailed and immediate control over the advertising of medicines.
+The Association of the British Pharmaceutical Industry Code of Practice (the ABPI Code), administered by the Prescription Medicines Code of Practice Authority (PMCPA), governs the advertising of prescriptiononly medicines (POM); the latest version came into operation on 1 January 2016.
+A new version is announced for 2018.
 The Proprietary Association of Great Britain (PAGB) Consumer Code governs the advertising of over-the-counter medicines to the general public and the PAGB Professional Code governs the advertising of over-the-counter medicines to persons qualified to prescribe or supply.
 The Codes of Practice repeat the law, but in several respects, go beyond it.
+Companies who have not agreed to abide by the relevant Codes of Practice and the associated self-regulatory mechanisms are supervised directly by the MHRA.

-In addition to the controls on medicines, other general legislation may be relevant, such as the Trade Descriptions Act 1968.
+In addition to the controls which specifically relate to medicines, in principle other general legislation may be relevant including, for example, the Trade Descriptions Act 1968.
 Commercial practices (including advertising) relating to consumer goods are subject to a series of laws on trading of consumer goods, including the Consumer Protection from Unfair Trading Regulations 2008/1277 (business-to-consumer practices) and the Business Protection from Misleading Marketing Regulations 2008/1276 (business-to-business practices).
+The MHRA works with the Advertising Standards Authority (ASA), the UK's independent regulator for general advertising across all media, and the Committee of Advertising Practice (CAP), the body responsible for writing and maintaining the UK Advertising Codes and providing authoritative advice on the rules, to maintain high and consistent standards.